 Because they can instinctively distinguish between their temporary unhappiness and their core happiness.
 Yes, they’ll be experiencing bucket-loads of misery, yet still be aware that underneath it all, life is worth living and enjoyable.

-At least, that’s how Mr Bashful sees it.
-He hasn’t asked heaps of people with chronic pain or terminal illness how happy they are.
-Nor will he.
+At least, that’s how I see it.
+I have not asked heaps of people with chronic pain or terminal illness how happy they are.
+Nor will I.

-A neighbour grieved terribly for the loss of his missus, but still considered himself to be happy.
+I do remember a neighbour grieving terribly for the loss of his missus, but he still considered himself to be happy.
 It’s a contradiction explained by making the distinction between our temporary happiness and core happiness.